Meta-Property Graphs: Extending Property Graphs with Metadata Awareness and Reification

 The ISO standard Property Graph (PGs) model has gained popularity in graph data management and is widely adopted, e.g., in graph DB systems such as Neo4j, Tigergraph, and Amazon Neptune, as well as relational DB systems such as DuckDB which implement the ISO extensions to SQL for PG querying.
 In a property graph nodes and edges are labeled and also have associated sets of property name/value pairs (e.g., a node labeled \texttt{Person} with property \texttt{Birthdate} having data value 11-11-2001; here \texttt{Person} and \texttt{Birthdate} are attribute metadata).
 While PGs offer a model closely aligned with conceptual domain representations, the model makes (1) a strict distinction between metadata and data, and (2) has no support for reification.
 In contrast, the W3C's Resource Description Framework (RDF) for modeling graph data treats everything as data, including attributes of nodes and edges, and natively supports reification.
 This capability makes RDF particularly useful for applications requiring sophisticated data validation, verification, querying, and governance of metadata.
-The lack of metadata awareness in PGs, such as the ability to query and audit metadata, represents a significant limitation compared to RDF's versatility.
+There is an opportunity to bring these powerful features to PGs while preserving their core design principles and inherent strengths in handling data heterogeneity.

-\paragraph*{The vision.} In this paper we present a vision for overcoming barriers to flexible management of data-metadata heterogeneity in PG data management applications.
+In this paper we present a vision for overcoming barriers to flexible management of data-metadata heterogeneity in PG data management applications.
 Towards this, we introduce \MetaPGs{} (MPG), a fully backwards compatible extension of the PG model that addresses limitations in representing and querying metadata.
 Our approach enables first-class treatment of labels and properties as queryable objects, as well as reification of subgraphs.
-On this foundation, we further propose MetaGPML, an fully backwards compatible extension of the Graph Pattern Matching Language (GPML), the core language at the heart of the ISO standard GQL for PG querying.
-We give a complete formal specification of MPG and MetaGPML, providing the foundations for our vision.
+On this foundation, we further propose \MGPML{}, a fully backwards compatible extension of the Graph Pattern Matching Language (GPML), the core language at the heart of the ISO standard GQL for PG querying.
+We give a complete formal specification of MPG and \MGPML{}, providing the foundations for our vision.
 Furthermore, we demonstrate how these contributions facilitate advanced data analytics, integration, and governance tasks that are challenging or impossible with current PG systems.